 Lucas Shapiro, Launch Coordinator

-Lucas has been with IHP since 2014.
-After earning a degree in studies in social change from Ithaca College, Lucas moved to New York City to become the national organizer for a progressive youth and student organization and later worked as an organizer with a tenants’ rights nonprofit.
-He also served as senior organizer at Families United for Racial and Economic Equality, where he worked with members to fight for living-wage jobs, affordable housing, access to healthy food, and a seat at the table in shaping local development.
+Lucas has been with IHP since 2014 serving as NYC Launch Coordinator for the Human Rights program and as Fellow and Spain Country Coordinator in Barcelona for the Cities program.
+After earning a degree in studies in social change from Ithaca College, Lucas moved to New York City to become the national organizer for a progressive youth and student organization and later worked as an organizer with a tenants’ rights nonprofit and then as senior organizer with Families United for Racial and Economic Equality.
 He is a co-founder and collective member of Mayday Space—a center for arts, activism, and movement building located in Bushwick, Brooklyn.
 As a dual citizen, he also maintains connections with social movement organizations, family, and friends in Spain.

 Carmen Luz Morales, Co-Country Coordinator, Chile